mdipierro/no.css/README.md

 ## References

-What about effects in pure CSS.
-Look into https://animate.style/
+For effects in pure CSS, look into https://animate.style/